tellmewsm/wx-jmeter-bak/README.md

 Overwrite the jmeter file, execute the run.sh file in the directory.
 Report in result

-You can refer to the jmeter series article[jmeter](https://blog.csdn.net/wx19900503/column/info/19812)
+You can refer to the jmeter series article [Jmeter article](https://blog.csdn.net/wx19900503/column/info/19812)